-Sanja Mikulovic, PhD student Stefano Pupe Johann, visiting PhD student Ernesto Restrepo, Postdoc, Klas Kullander's group Project 1: How brain oscillations are generated
+Sanja Mikulovic, PhD student Ernesto Restrepo, Postdoc George Nascimento, Postdoc

+Project 1: Generation of theta oscillations and its implication to anxiety

 Participants: Sanja Mikulovic, Ernesto Restrepo, George Nascimento, Richardson N. Leão

 Theta oscillations is one of the most studied rhythms of the brain.
 However, this rhythm has wrongfully being correlate only to exploration or sleep.
 We have found that a much less studied form of form of theta, namely, type 2, is associated to mood.
 Moreover, we have found that these rhythms are generated in a part of the hippocampus that is not associated to movement.
 After dissecting the circuits responsible for its generation, we have modulated this rhythm using state-of-the-art optogenetic and chemogenetic methods in order to produce anxiolitic effects.
 These findings will serve to determine the influcence of a hippocampal pacemaker on the synchronisation of limbic system.
 Besides, our discoveries will determine cellular targets for the control of mood disorders and will help to find targets for new anxiolitic agents.